-The Board believes that its membership should be composed of highly qualified directors with diverse and complementary backgrounds, skills sets and experience bases and who demonstrate integrity and suitability for overseeing management.
+The Board believes that its membership should be composed of highly qualified directors with diverse and complementary backgrounds, skills sets and experience and who demonstrate integrity and suitability for overseeing management.
 Our SGC conducts an annual process under which an assessment is made of the skills, expertise and competencies of the directors and is compared to our needs and the needs of the Board.
 This process culminates in a recommendation by the SGC to the Board of individual nominee directors for election at our annual shareholders' meeting.
 To this end, the SGC will, when identifying candidates to recommend for appointment or election to the Board:

-- consider only candidates who are highly qualified based on their relevant experience, expertise, perspectives, and personal skills and qualities, and cultural fit; - consider diversity criteria including gender, age, ethnicity and geographic background; and - in addition to its own search, as and when appropriate, engage qualified independent external advisors to conduct a search for candidates who meet the Board's expertise, skills and diversity criteria.
+- consider diversity criteria including gender, age, ethnicity and geographic background; and - in addition to its own search, as and when appropriate, engage qualified independent external advisors to conduct a search for candidates who meet the Board's requirements.